 We’re always looking for ways to make posts useful beyond the entertainment value.
-We made these images for people to share, letting friends know they would be off social media to avoid spoilers.
+We made these images as a reminder to keep social media a spoiler-free zone.

 We considered ways to show the product in an interesting way.
 After days of talking about TV characters, we began to wonder which shows they would watch, and then bingo, we had an idea for a product shot.

 Everybody loves season finales.
 Next best are season premiers.
 Here, we combined the two.
 We posted a screenshot of the season’s first frame, and on the day of the finale, had fans predict what would happen in the final frame.

 We imagined all the places people could watch TV if they had a wireless receiver.
 This worked for events like the Rock ‘n Roll Hall of Fame ceremony, too.
 No guarantees it’ll work if the TV winds up in the pool, though.